GregOnNet/ng-microfrontend/README.md

 - [x] Angular 17 Host integrates Angular 17 Remote
 - [x] Angular 17 Host integrates Angular 16 Remote
+- [x] Angular 17 Host loads exposed CSS from Angular 17 Remote
 - [ ] Angular 17 Host shares Service with Angular 17 Remote
 - [ ] Angular 17 Host shares Service with Angular 16 Remote

+### Angular 17 Host loads exposed CSS from Angular 17 Remote

+### Why?

+We have a use case where the remote indeed uses the theme of the host, but specifies own styles.
+You can think of utility-classes like `text-orange-500` or `animate-pulse` that are not present in the host.
+If you just load the remote the CSS-styles wont be loaded, since the `index.html` of the remote is not loaded.

+To solve this problem, we simply run `tailwindcss build` to produce a tree-shaked CSS-file.
+This file is copied to the `assets`-folder.
+The path to the CSS-file is part of the `remote.ts`-configuration in the `host`-application.
+The `host`-Application can now load the "exposed" CSS of the remote.